• Skip to primary navigation

 • In a large bowl, place the prunes, wine and spices.
 Cover and leave the prunes to soak for 4 hours or overnight.

-• Using a sieve, drain off the prunes and pour the wine into a saucepan with the spices, zest and add the sugar.
+• Using a sieve, drain off the prunes and pour the wine into a saucepan with the spices, zest and add the sugar and squeezed orange juice.
 On a high heat, stir to dissolve the sugar and bring to the boil.
-Turn down the heat and add the prunes, poaching gently for 10 minutes.
+Turn down the heat, add the prunes, cover and poach gently for 10 minutes.

 • Drain the prunes into a large bowl (that has a cover) and set aside.
-Boil the mulled wine with the spices and zest until reduced by about a third or until it looks like a syrup.
+Boil the mulled wine with the spices and zest for a couple of minutes until it looks like a syrup.
 Remove the zest and spices then pour over the prunes.

 • Cool then refrigerate the prunes covered for at least 2 hours (or overnight).